Bruce McCarty

 Bruce McCarty, FAIA (December 28, 1920 – January 5, 2013) was an American architect, founder and senior designer (retired 2010) at McCarty Holsaple McCarty Architects of Knoxville, Tennessee.
-During a career that has spanned more than a half-century, he designed some of the city's iconic landmarks, and was the city's most dedicated champion of Modern architecture.
+During a career that spanned more than a half-century, he designed some of the city's iconic landmarks, and was the city's most dedicated champion of Modern architecture.
 Buildings designed or co-designed by McCarty include the Lawson McGhee Library, Knoxville City County Building, University of Tennessee Humanities Complex, Clarence Brown Theatre, and University of Tennessee Art and Architecture Building.
 McCarty was also the Master Architect for the 1982 World's Fair.

 Biography

 Early life

 McCarty was born in South Bend, Indiana, the third of four sons to Earl H. and Hazel B. McCarty.
 Bruce McCarty was raised in Kenosha and Lake Geneva, Wisconsin.
 Earl McCarty was president of the Nash Motor Company during the 1930s.

 McCarty attended Princeton University in the early 1940s, where he studied sculpture under noted sculptor and boxer, Joe Brown.
 Following the outbreak of World War II, he left Princeton and joined the US Army Air Force.
 He first arrived in Knoxville for military training in 1943, and was later stationed in California as a P-38 pilot.
-On April 5, 1945 McCarty married Julia Elizabeth Hayes of Knoxville in Santa Rosa, California.
+On April 5, 1945, McCarty married Julia Elizabeth Hayes of Knoxville in Santa Rosa, California.
 They have three children; Bruce Hayes McCarty, Sarah Elizabeth McCarty, and Douglas Hayes McCarty.